bsteps/flutter_photon_rs/README.md

 # Photon For Flutter

-`flutter_photon` is dart ffi to [`photon`](https://github.com/silvia-odwyer/photon) library, Photon is a high-performance Rust image processing library, which compiles to WebAssembly, allowing for safe, blazing-fast image processing both natively and on the web.
+`flutter_photon_rs` is dart ffi to [`photon`](https://github.com/silvia-odwyer/photon) library, Photon is a high-performance Rust image processing library, which compiles to WebAssembly, allowing for safe, blazing-fast image processing both natively and on the web.

 Supported platforms:
 - Android